lawsie/guizero/docs-src/docs/index.md

 - scaling images
 - animated gifs

-... you will need to install guizero with the pip command:
+... you will need to install [PIL/pillow (python imaging library)](https://pypi.org/project/Pillow/).

-- Windows / macOS
+You can install pillow using `pip`:

     ```
     pip3 install guizero[images]
     ```

-- Linux / Raspberry Pi
+Or using `apt` on Raspberry Pi / Linux

     ```
-    sudo pip3 install guizero[images]
+    sudo apt-get install python3-pillow
     ```

 The additional image features are not available to install using the easy install method.

 ### Upgrading guizero

-If you installed guizero using pip, you can upgrade guizero using a pip command:
+Depending how you installed guizero will dictate how you should upgrade

-- Windows / macOS
+Using `pip`:

     ```
     pip3 install guizero --upgrade
     ```

-- Linux / Raspberry Pi
+Using `apt`

     ```
-    sudo pip3 install guizero --upgrade
+    sudo apt-get install python3-guizero
     ```

 If you installed guizero using the easy install method, to upgrade you should follow the same easy installation steps to download the latest version of guizero, then delete the old guizero folder and replace it with the newest version.